-- 1. Figures may not add up to the corresponding totals owing to rounding. - 2.
-With a total of 5 595 RPg places available for each year of the 2012/13 to 2014/15 triennium, the allocation of RPg places to individual institution is an on-going process.
-The figures provided here refer to the position as at 8 September 2011. - 3.
-Of the total 5 595 RPg places for each year of the 2012/13 to 2014/15 triennium, these places are tentatively allocated/kept in the central pool, as a result of the introduction of competitive elements for allocating RPg places.
-With the support of heads of institutions, the University Grants Committee's intention is that within five years from the 2012/13 academic year, 50% of all research postgraduate places will be allocated either through direct competition or by reference to other competitive schemes.
+- 1. With a total of 5 595 RPg places available for each year of the 2012/13 to 2014/15 triennium, the allocation of RPg places to individual institution is an on-going process.
+The figures provided here refer to the position as at 8 September 2011. - 2.
+Of the total 5 595 RPg places for each year of the 2012/13 to 2014/15 triennium, these places are tentatively allocated / kept in the central pool, as a result of the introduction of competitive elements for allocating RPg places.
+With the support of heads of institutions, the UGC's intention is that within five years from the 2012/13 academic year, 50% of all research postgraduate places will be allocated either through direct competition or by reference to other competitive schemes. - 3.
+Figures may not add up to the corresponding totals owing to rounding.